 We're looking for General Practitioners

-RAHC has numerous opportunities throughout the year for General Practitioners (GP) to undertake short-term paid placements ranging from three weeks to three months in remote Indigenous communities in the Northern Territory (NT).
+RAHC has numerous opportunities throughout the year for GPs to undertake short-term paid placements ranging from three weeks to three months in remote Indigenous communities in the Northern Territory (NT).

 Before you commence your application please go through the requirements under the General Practitioner Checklist.